Affiliate Marketing Website Models For

 Content is king on the internet.
 People surf the World Wide Web in search for information.
 If you have the information they need, then you’re in business.

-You could simply follow the Site Build It C->T->P->M
+You could simply follow the Solo Build It C->T->P->M

 principles and focus on creating unique and quality information for your website, and include your affiliate links by way of recommendation or direct announcement.